 Check the condition of the drive chain and check the drive chain slack.
 Lubricate and adjust the drive chain as necessary.
-(See page 8-39.)

 Tires

 Use of improper tires on this ATV, or operation of this ATV with improper or uneven tire pressure, may cause loss of control, increasing your risk of accident.